luiscruz/course_sustainableSE/2025/p1_measuring_software/g25_spotify.md

 | With outliers native    	| 0.8456 	| 5.0 * 10<sup>-4</sup> 	|
 | Without outliers web    	| 0.9573 	| 0.3002      	|
 | Without outliers native 	| 0.9882 	| 0.9809      	|

 *Table 1: Values reported by Shapiro-Wilk with and without outliers.*

 ![Violin Plot](box_no_outliers.png)
-*Figure 2: Violin plot of energy consumption (J) without outliers.*
+*Figure 2: Violin and Box plots of energy consumption (J) without outliers.*

 ### Welch's t_test and Significance
 To determine the significance of our results we used Welch’s t-test, which reported a t-statistic of -9.3 and a p-value of 3.21 × 10<sup>-12</sup>.
 Since p < 0.05 we conlcude that there is a statistically significant difference.
 From the t-statistic we conclude that the native version consumes significantly more energy.

 ### Effect Size
-To get an insight into the effect size of our experiments we computed multiple values, including the average difference, percent change and cohan's d, these can be seen in Table 2
+To get an insight into the effect size of our experiments we computed multiple values, including the average difference, percent change and cohan's d, these can be seen in Table 2.

 |                	| Web   	| Native 	| Difference 	|
 |----------------	|-------	|--------	|------------	|